 - …not to mention ditching a wife and child, to take a new wife as part of negotiations

-- now a bunch of Parthian priests, who have “kingmaker” right on their business cards, ride into town
+- and now a bunch of Parthian priests, who have “kingmaker” right on their business cards, ride into town

 - …and walk through Herod’s door and declare they’re looking for the new King of the Jews

 Herod has a bit of a freak-out.
-And he knows that then he was a young man with the support of Rome, and now he is old, surrounded by rivals waiting for a chance to bloodily depose him, and without a lot of backup.
+And he knows that back then he was a young man with the support of Rome, and now he is old, surrounded by rivals waiting for a chance to bloodily depose him, without a lot of backup.
 He’s scared.

 And he’s not the only one: